 Which one is the largest Christmas market in Europe?

 Cologne hosts the biggest Christmas markets.
-In reality, it’s not one Christmas market but a series sox huge markets that are set up in the streets of Cologne.
+In reality, it’s not one Christmas market but a series of huge markets that are set up in the streets of Cologne and can get really crowded as the festival nears.

 How do I get around in Europe?